Chapter 3 : How Soon is Now?

 He shook his head.
 “No, nothing’s amusing me Nympha-”

-When it came we apparated 30 seconds apart.
+When we got the go-ahead, we apparated 30 seconds apart.
 Moody went first and Remus went last.
-When I arrived with a slight crack, Moody was finishing up with the lights.
-I went up to the door and unlocked it with a quiet alohamora.
-I entered and walked towards what must have been the kitchen.
+When I arrived with a slight crack, Moody was finishing up with the put-outer.
+I went up to the door and unlocked it with a quiet alohomora, entering the kitchen.
 Dedalus Diggle walked into me and I stumbled forward and knocked a decorative plate off the wall.